 The lower register of this instrument is unique and especially beautiful; in the higher registers, the marimba’s tone resembles the xylophone’s.
 The most successfully used mallets for the marimba are those made of yarn or soft rubber.

 Consisting of a series of tuned metal keys and named after the German for 'bell' the Glockenspiel finds its way onto a vast array of recordings.
 Whether it be childish lullabies, spanking records by Radiohead, horrific films featuring sleeping children, or manic clowns to dreamy fairytales.
 The Glockenspiel will stay with us for life, from our toy box to the deepest darkest fears sitting in darkness in a movie theatre.

-With the recent folk renaissance, the glock has become one of the most popular tuned percussion instruments of recent times.
 These little beauties are not easy to record well, nor make truly convincing, which is why an extensive mic array gives you choices beyond plugins to get the sound you're looking for, whether mellow and bell like to bright and sparkling.